You are here

 What is it?

 One the all-time greats in every age of its existence, the 5-Series Touring seems to have a finger firmly in every pie, with great chassis dynamics, immense carrying ability, superb comfort and wonderful engines.
 And for the current model those dubious looks have been replaced by something far more svelte, understated and enduring.
 It’s a wonder sometimes that everyone else doesn’t just pack up and head off home.
+Latest facelift added new trims and standard sat-nav to please business users.

 The big catch with the latest 5-Series, saloon or Touring, is the presence or lack of Adaptive Drive.
 It’s an expensive option that counteracts the forces that cause body roll, meaning both more comfort and more dynamic ability at greater speed.
 Without it the 5-Series feels pretty ordinary but when fitted it’s a cut above.

 The steering can also be optioned up to Active, improving agility at all speeds with a small but apparently significant degree of turn in the rear wheels.
+Avoid it, the steering feel is nicer without.

 If you weren’t already worried enough about ordering the wrong thing, there’s also Dynamic Damping Control.
 This is a constantly adjusting system that is meant to optimise the chassis for every possible driving surface, doing it in milliseconds as you go.
 It’s all a bit of a minefield and there’s evidence of serious confusion from prospective customers on BMW forums.
 We’d just say that if you can afford it, get it, as Adaptive Drive is the next big thing in suspension technology and – unless you want an M Sport variant with a lower, vastly less-forgiving ride – this will be the one to live with.